Montezuma, Kansas: Economy

 The Gray County Wind Farm near Montezuma is the largest wind farm in Kansas.

 Education

-Montezuma is a part of USD 371 South Gray Schools.
-USD 371 and USD 476 share South Gray High School.
+South Gray Schools consists of Copeland USD 476 and Montezuma USD 371.
+They include an Elementary school and Junior High School in Copeland, and an Elementary and High School in Montezuma.
 The South Gray High School mascot is the Rebels.

 Prior to school unification, the Montezuma High School mascot was the Indians.
 The Montezuma Indians won the Kansas State High School boys class BB basketball championship in 1955.